bzgrey/CourseConnect-backend/design/concepts/CourseCatalog/CourseCatalog.md

 **actions**:
 * `defineCourse (name: String, tags: Tag[], info: String, events: (Event, type: String, times: MeetingTime)[]): (course: Course)`
     * **requires**: For each meeting time provided, `startTime < endTime`.
-Course with given name doesn't exist
     * **effects**: Creates a new course in the set of Courses with defined lecture and optional recitation and lab times.
+If a course with the given name already exists, updates its tags, info, and events (matching events by type to preserve event IDs where possible).
 This is typically an administrative action.
 * removeCourse (course: Course)
 	* requires: course exists
 	* effects: removes course from set of course and each of its events from the set of events